Rosemary Brown (American politician): Early life and education

+Career

-Prior to becoming a legislator, Brown worked as an assistant buyer for Macy's, and as an executive sales manager for Macy’s, Saks Fifth Avenue, and The Bon-Ton stores.
+Prior to becoming a legislator, Brown worked as an assistant buyer for Macy's and as an executive sales manager for Macy’s, Saks Fifth Avenue, and The Bon-Ton stores.
 Brown then began working in pharmaceutical sales for Hoffmann-La Roche and Vistakon, which is a branch of Johnson & Johnson.

 The 2019-20 legislative session marks her fifth term representing the people of the 189th District in the Pennsylvania House of Representatives.
-She was first elected to represent the district on Nov.
-2, 2010.
-She was sworn into her first term on January 4, 2011.
+Brown was first elected to represent the 189th district in the Pennsylvania House of Representative in November 2010.

-During the current session, Rosemary is serving her first term as a deputy whip for the House Republican Caucus.
-Additionally, she serves as a member of the House Appropriations, Education, Professional Licensure and Transportation committees.
+She served as a deputy whip for the House Republican Caucus and as a member of the House Appropriations, Education, Professional Licensure and Transportation committees.

 Brown announced she would run for the Pennsylvania State Senate and not seek re-election to the House in 2022.

+For the 2025-2026 Session Brown serves on the following committees in the State Senate: